Table of Contents

 What Is Hydrocodone?Hydrocodone is a prescription analgesic used to treat moderate to moderately severe pain, and it’s commonly given in combination with acetaminophen.
-Hydrocodone classifies as a semisynthetic opiate, meaning it’s based on the poppy plant but it’s not completely natural.
+Hydrocodone is a semisynthetic opiate, meaning it’s chemically manufactured based on opioid substances that derive from the opium poppy but it’s not completely natural.

 Hydrocodone comes from a modified codeine molecule.
 It’s similar in structure to both codeine and morphine.
 The medication comes in an extended-release form that’s intended for all-day pain relief while standard hydrocodone may be given on an as-needed basis.
 Those who take hydrocodone may receive it in an oral tablet, capsule, or liquid solution.
 Some examples of medications consisting of hydrocodone include:

 The U.S. Department of Health and Human Services (HHS) revealed that over 650,000 prescriptions for opiates are dispensed every day in the United States.
 Approximately 50 percent of opiate pain relievers are prescribed by primary care physicians.